METU-ME489/lectureCodes/README.md

-# lectureCodes
-Supplementary lecture codes.
+# lecture codes used in fall 2025